Get

 Temperament & Intelligence of the Hungarian Wirehaired Vizsla

-This is a very social breed when properly socialized, and they can make fast friends with both other animals and strangers alike when they know it’s okay with you.
+This is a social breed when properly socialized, and they can make fast friends with both other animals and strangers alike when they know it’s okay with you.
 At their core, Wirehaired Vizslas have hearts of gold, though they can occasionally display stubborn streaks.
-That’s pretty normal in intelligent dogs like this one but can be effectively managed with firm handling and a solid foundation of positive reinforcement.
+That’s pretty normal in intelligent dogs like this one, but it can be effectively managed with firm handling and a solid foundation of positive reinforcement.

 Are These Dogs Good for Families? 👪